-How I made this shot: The above photo was made at the San Diego Automotive Museum using a Canon EOS 50D and EF-S10-22mm f/3.5-4.5 USM lens with an exposure of 1/13 sec at f/4.5 and ISO 400.
-Color Space used was Adobe RGB; the Color Balance setting was Auto White Balance.
+How I made this photo: The above photo was made at the San Diego Automotive Museum using a Canon EOS 50D and EF-S10-22mm f/3.5-4.5 USM lens with an exposure of 1/13 sec at f/4.5 and ISO 400.
+The Color Space used was Adobe RGB; the Color Balance setting was Auto White Balance.

 If you enjoyed today’s blog post and would like to treat me to a cup of Earl Grey tea ($2.50), please click here.
 And if you do, thanks so much.